w3cping/storage-policy/README.md

-i.e. a higher value for the `inactivity-timeout` or `max-age` attributes, or an `allow-origins` other than `'none'`, the user agent MUST alert the user in some way, such as with a permission prompt similar to the prompt resulting from a call by a nested browsing context to the `Storage Access` API in webkit's Intelligent Tracking Prevention (ITP) feature.
+i.e. a higher value for the `inactivity-timeout` or `max-age` attributes, or an `allow-origins` other than `'none'`, the user agent MUST alert the user in some way, such as with a permission prompt similar to the prompt resulting from a call by a nested browsing context to the `Storage Access` API in webkit's Intelligent Tracking Prevention (ITP) feature, i.e. after a call to:

+`document.requestStorageAccess();`

 If a site determines that a user has already given their consent to storage access, then it may be able to avoid a separate prompt resulting from a less restrictive `Storage-Policy`